tinybirdco/zero-to-tinybird/README.md

   * State/Merge functions.

 ### An introduction to the Tinybird CLI
+  * Installing the CLI.
   * Exploring our Workspace with the CLI.
-  * Pulling Workspace resources to work with locally.
-  * Adding another Pipe and pushing to Tinybird.
+  * Touring available commands and preparing for managing projects under version control.

 ### An introduction to Tinybird Versions
-  * The whys and hows of Versions.
+  * The whys and hows of the Tinybird workflow with version control
-  * Demonstrating adding new features in a development Environment, and using Git pull requests to trigger CI/CD testing and deployment.
+  * Demonstrating adding new features in a Branch and building a Release.